 Show on the one-line diagram all electrical equipment and wiring to be protected by the overcurrent devices including breakers and fuses.
-Multiple one-line diagrams may be used if required to clearly present all of the required data.
+Multiple one-line diagrams may be used if required to clearly present all the required data.
 Also, show on the one-line diagram the following specific information:

 - a.
 Calculated short circuit values and X/R ratios at the project utility point of connection. - b.
-Breaker and fuse ratings. - c.
-Transformer kVA and voltage ratings, percent impedance, and wiring connections. - d.
+Breaker and fuse ratings. - Transformer kVA and voltage ratings, percent impedance, and wiring connections. - d.
 Identification and voltage at each bus. - e.
-Conduit material; and feeder conductor sizes, type, insulation, length and configuration.
+Identify feeder cable sizes and conduit sizes.
+Identify configuration such as 4-#2 AWG, 1-#4 AWG ground in 1-1/2" conduit.
+(Use worst case fill based on allowed materials.)
+Where limitations on materials and insulation are specifically required due to special environments, clearly identify this when applicable.